 You may have known about paid media, owned media, and earned media channels.
 These three terms are the pillar of marketing, especially in the content and digital marketing areas, Its strong execution is crucial to every successful strategy for attracting new clients.

 Despite their big popularity, however, not everyone fully realizes the difference between paid, owned, and earned media.
-In this post, I’ll break down the differences between paid, owned, and earned media, how each of these terms is used in the area of online digital marketing.
+In this post, I’ll break down the differences between paid, owned, and earned media, and how each of these terms is used in the area of online digital marketing.

 What Are Paid, Owned, and Earned Media Channels?